 NOTE: Grades of “W” “I” “Y” “X” and “UG” do not apply in instances of repeated courses.

 The best grade course attempt (subsequent earned grade, associated credits and points) will be used to recalculate the cumulative GPA.
 The lesser course grade(s), associated credits and points will be removed from the cumulative GPA, but will remain on the student transcript in the appropriate term.

+For courses completed summer term 2013 or later, Colleague will automatically replace the lower grade.
+Any courses completed spring term 2013 or earlier would require a “Repeat Course Notification” form to be filled out by the student.

 REVIEW HISTORY